 - If you develop a complication during pregnancy and are no longer eligible for a birth at the birth center, but are still appropriate for midwifery care, you have the option of transferring your care to the Allegheny Women’s Health Midwifery Practice at Jefferson Hospital.

-Midwives are well-trained to recognize any complications that may affect the health and safety of you and your baby and will consult with physicians as needed for complications.
+Midwives are well-trained to recognize any complications that may affect the health and safety of you and your baby and will consult with physicians and hospital-based staff as needed for complications.

 The Midwife Center believes in the right to have a Vaginal Birth After a Cesarean section (VBAC).
-TMC recently made the decision to stop offering VBAC deliveries with our practice as we work alongside excellent midwife colleagues in the same hospital who offer this option.
+TMC supports our excellent midwife colleagues who offer this option in a hospital-based setting.
 Please seek this option through the Midwives at Magee or the Allegheny Health Midwives at Jefferson Hospital.

-If you have Highmark insurance, please see “What hospitals does TMC have a relationship with?” above. **Many people have health issues that can be well-controlled by lifestyle or medication, and can still birth safely at the birth center.
+Many people have health issues that can be well-controlled by lifestyle or medication, and can still give birth safely at the birth center.

 Examples are: